dsbudziwojski/dsbudziwojski.github.io/README.md

 **Neural Network**

 The choice of using a neural network came down to the model’s adeptness in handling high-dimensional data and ability to identify complex relations that develop from such data.
 The TensorFlow library was used to implement a neural network with an input size corresponding to the number of features, an output size corresponding to the length of a single output, and a hidden layer of size 5.
-Mroeover, the compilation of the model utilized an adam optimization and a learning rate of 0.05.
+Moreover, the compilation of the model utilized an adam optimization and a learning rate of 0.05.
 While a significant reason behind the use of a neural network was its complexity and its ability to model complex systems well, the choice of a hidden layer size 5 comes from the fact that the data set only contains 3 features.
 While an increase in size may allow the model to perform better, there is a concern about overfitting the data.
 As such, 5 was empirically selected after choosing various other sizes.

 `````
 # Initialize and define the neural network